Facing Uncomfortable Truths

 When Human Trafficking impacts the world of sports, it opens a window for the public to see how extensive human trafficking is.
 The second largest illegal activity in the world, it has a net annual revenue of more than $150 billion.
 Lapchick gives an in-depth look at the horror of Human Trafficking and its impact on the world of sports.

 Human rights activist, pioneer for racial equality, internationally recognized expert on sports issues, scholar and author Richard E. Lapchick is often described as “the racial conscience of sport.”
 He brought his commitment to equality and his belief that sport can be an effective instrument of positive social change to the University of Central Florida where he accepted an endowed chair in August 2001.
 Lapchick became the only person named as “One of the 100 Most Powerful People in Sport” to head up a sport management program.
-He remains President of the Institute for Sport and Social Justice (formerly the National Consortium for Academics and Sport) and helped bring their national office to UCF.
+He stepped down as department head in the Spring of 2022 to focus all of his activities on anti-racist and anti-sexist work.
+He remains as the Director of The Institute for Diversity and Ethics in Sport (TIDES) and President of the Institute for Sport and Social Justice (formerly the National Consortium for Academics and Sport) and helped bring their national office to UCF.

-Shut-Out Trafficking is the Institute for Sport and Social Justice’s (ISSJ) effort to combat human trafficking with week-long programs on ISSJ campuses each year starting in 2014-15 engaging student-athletes, students, coaches, athletic administrators and faculty to help inform their campuses about this huge issue.
+Shut-Out Trafficking is the Institute for Sport and Social Justice’s (ISSJ) effort to combat human trafficking with week-long programs on ISSJ campuses starting in 2014-15 engaging student-athletes, students, coaches, athletic administrators, and faculty to help inform their campuses about this huge issue.
 Doing programs on 41 campuses, SOT engaged more 71,000 students, student-athletes, faculty and administrators on those campuses.

 Lapchick helped found the Center for the Study of Sport in Society in 1984 at Northeastern University.
 He served as Director for 17 years and is now the Director Emeritus.
 The Center has attracted national attention to its pioneering efforts to ensure the education of athletes from junior high school through the professional ranks.
 The Center's Project TEAMWORK was called "America's most successful violence prevention program" by public opinion analyst Lou Harris.
 It won the Peter F. Drucker Foundation Award as the nation's most innovative non-profit program and was named by the Clinton Administration as a model for violence prevention.